MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 We provide two versions of UML class diagrams:
-- [**CD4Analysis**][CD4AGrammar] is a CD variant for the modelling of data structures with classes, attributes, associations, enumerations.
+- [**CD4Analysis**][CD4AGrammar] is a CD variant for the modelling of data structures with classes, attributes, associations, and enumerations.
+  It is well suited for data modelling as e.g. needed in requirements engineering activities.
 - [**CD4Code**][CD4CGrammar] is an extension of CD4Analysis including methods
   and constructors.
+  It thus allows to attach behavioral aspects and to modell the APIs of classes.

-These are composed of several component grammars for parts of the CDs:
+Both languages are composed of several component languages that describe parts of the CD languages:
 - [**CDBasis**][CDBasisGrammar] is the base grammar for all CD languages.
-It contains the root compilation unit, classes, and attributes.
+It contains the root compilation unit, and modelling constructs for classes, and attributes.
-- [**CDInterfaceAndEnum**][CDIAEGrammar] extends CDBasis with interfaces and enums.
+- [**CDInterfaceAndEnum**][CDIAEGrammar] extends CDBasis with
+  modelling constructs for interfaces and enums.
-- [**CDAssociation**][CDAssocGrammar] defines associations and roles.
+- [**CDAssociation**][CDAssocGrammar] allows to model associations and roles.
-- [**CD4CodeBasis**][CD4CBasisGrammar] defines methods and parameters.
+- [**CD4CodeBasis**][CD4CBasisGrammar] adds the behavioral modelling constructs for methods and their parameters.

 # CD4Analysis